finite-galaxy/finite-galaxy/readme.md

 Why did I start this project?
 Why not contribute to Endless Sky instead?
 * Although I like Endless Sky as a whole, it also contains things I don't like.
 Conversation scenes, news and portraits, tribute, and plundering of installed outfits are just a few examples.
 * The pace of development seemed to slow down: there were only nine commits in September 2018 and zero in October.
 (I started Finite Galaxy on October 18.)
-* Numerous pull requests over there have been open for over a year, reviews are haphazard, there are many lengthy discussions on unimportant things, and useful proposals were often ignored.
+* Numerous pull requests over there have been open for over a year, reviews are haphazard, there are many lengthy discussions on unimportant things, while useful proposals were often ignored.
 * The direction and vision is not always clear.
 * Support for plug-ins is rather limited.

-In short, I consider it a better use of a time to work on a project where I can incorporate most of my ideas, where I can remove things I dislike, and where I can contribute whenever I like, without having to wait weeks or months for an arbitrary review.
+In short, I consider it a better use of a time to work on a project where I can incorporate most of my ideas, where I can remove things I dislike, and where I can contribute whenever I like, without having to wait weeks or months for a review or wasting my time on something that won't be included.

 Finite Galaxy is very much a work in progress.
-However, it can be compiled and played without erros.
+Nevertheless, it can be compiled and played without errors.
 Feel free to try it out yourself!

 ## Table of contents
 * [Installation](https://github.com/finite-galaxy/finite-galaxy#installation)